 Description: The consumer requests NWDAF ML Model Information.

-Inputs, Optional: ML Model Filter Information to indicate the conditions for which ML model for the analytics is requested and Target of ML Model Reporting to indicate the object(s) for which ML model is requested (e.g. specific UEs, a group of UE(s) or any UE (i.e. all UEs)), ML Model Reporting Information (including e.g. ML Model Target Period).
+Inputs, Optional: For each Analytics ID the following parameters may be provided: ML Model Filter Information to indicate the conditions for which ML model for the analytics is requested and Target of ML Model Reporting to indicate the object(s) for which ML model is requested (e.g. specific UEs, a group of UE(s) or any UE (i.e. all UEs)), ML Model Target Period.

-Outputs, Required: Set of the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file).
+Outputs, Required: Set of the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file, and any optional parameters listed in Clause 6.2A.2).

-Outputs, Optional: Validity period, Spatial validity.
+Outputs, Optional: None.